FOGProject/fog-docs/docs/installation/install_fog_client.md

 ## Approve the machine

 -   Start a browser, go to the Fog Web UI and log in
--   Go to \'Host Management\' -\> \'List all Hosts\' and click on the machine you have just installed the FOG client on.
+-   Go to 'Host Management' :octicons-arrow-right-24: 'List all Hosts' and click on the machine you have just installed the FOG client on.

 If the Windows OS was not deployed with FOG, then the FOG client is not yet registered at FOG and the client is not trusted by the FOG Server.
 We need to manually approve this machine:

--   Click on \'Approve this host ?\'
+-   Click on 'Approve this host ?'

 If the Windows OS was deployed with FOG, then the machine will already be in FOG as we registered it during image deployment.
-The FOG client is considered as \'trusted\' by the FOG server and will be already approved.
+The FOG client is considered as 'trusted' by the FOG server and will be already approved.

 An approved host looks like this:

-The FOG client can now execute tasks we\'re assigning to it in the FOG Web UI.
+The FOG client can now execute tasks we're assigning to it in the FOG Web UI.

 ## Fog Client Silent Installation